 Quiet Hours & Noise

 Because of demanding study schedules and the close community lifestyle, quiet hours are from 10:00 p.m. until 6:00 a.m.
 Any activities during these hours must be quiet and not disruptive.
-Please respect the varied schedules of other residents.
-If you do bring speakers or a television, please plan to use headphones.
-Be considerate of your neighbors.
+Please respect the varied schedules of other residents and be considerate of your neighbors.
 Noise and music should not be audible outside your cabin.

 High-efficiency washers and dryers are in the laundry building near the dorm.
-You can pay ($1.00/load) with quarters or using an app.
-Bring laundry soap.
-There are also clothes-lines behind the dorm for which you may wish to bring clothespins.
+You can pay ($1.00/load) with quarters or using the PayRange app.
+There are also clothes-lines behind the dorm for energy-efficient drying.
+Bring laundry detergent and clothespins.

-Families of faculty, staff and students are an integral part of the Biological Station community.
-A Family Meeting for all parents and children will take place the first week of session.
+Families of faculty, staff, and students are an integral part of the Biological Station community.
 Responsibility for the conduct and safety of children belongs to the parents; UMBS cannot assume responsibility.
 Children may not be left unattended.
 A responsible adult in camp should always be accountable for minors.
 The Station tries to be as helpful as possible in maintaining safe and enjoyable conditions for families, but does not provide child care.

 Because of the close community living style and surrounding natural habitats, pets are not permitted at the Station.
-Year-round residents may keep inconspicuous pets, but only with permission of the Director.
+Year-round residents may keep inconspicuous pets with permission of the Director.
 Be sure your guests are aware of the "no pets" policy.

 Your guests are welcome to visit you at the Station, but should check-in with the office for parking and plan to leave before 10:00 p.m.
 Overnight guest accommodations may be available for a nominal fee during spring or summer session for guests with business at the Biological Station.
 Casual guests should plan to stay at local motels.
 Guest accommodations are available in Cheboygan, Levering, Pellston, Petoskey, and Mackinaw City.

-Your guests are invited to eat with you in the dining hall for a per-meal charge.
-Meal tickets can be purchased in the office prior to meals.
+Your guests are welcome to eat with you in the dining hall for a per-meal charge.
+Meal tickets can be purchased in the store prior to meals.

 For safety and emergency purposes, if you are going to be absent from camp overnight, please inform someone in the administration office.

-Cell phone coverage at the Station can be spotty.
-While the best reception currently seems to be with Verizon, most major carriers have some coverage.
+Cell phone coverage at the Station is generally good, but can be a little spotty.
 Courtesy phones (located in the Dorm Lounge and Lakeside Lab) are available for incoming calls, free local calls, or for use with a phone card or reversing charges for long-distance.
-Numbers will be posted, or ask at the office.
 Office phones are for business use and emergencies only.
-You may send and receive faxes in the office, but you will need your own phone card.

 U.S. mail is delivered once a day Monday through Saturday.
 Each resident at the Station will have a mailbox located in the Mailroom, which is next to the Store.
 Residents must make their own arrangements for pick-up and payment of outgoing shipments of UPS, FedEX, etc. Your mailing address while at the Station will be: